a-knit/accent_analysis/README.md

 The model relies on analysis of formant data to make predictions.
 Formants are frequencies in soundwaves from speech that are amplified due to the size and shapes of certain cavaties in the speakers vocal tract.
 The first formant comes from the back of the throat, the second from the front of the mouth, and so on.
 A free linguistics software named [Praat](http://www.fon.hum.uva.nl/praat/) was used to extract the formant data.

 ![](images/waveform_spectrogram.png)
-Above is a waveform and spectrogram from Praat
+Waveform and spectrogram from Praat with labeled formants (in red) and pulses (in blue)

 ### The Model